-pointer is a variable that stores the memory address of another variable.
-Pointers are powerful in C++ as they enable dynamic memory allocation, efficient data manipulation, and object-oriented programming techniques.
+A pointer is a special variable that contains the address of another variable in memory.
+In C++, pointers are a powerful tool used for dynamic memory management, direct data manipulation, and implementing object-oriented programming concepts effectively.

 Figure 19: pointers in c++